FelixBman/barracuda-terraform/Azure/cgf-standalone/README.md

-# Virtual WAN including 1 hub

-This script will setup a resource group, a virtual WAN and in there a HUB.
-The Location, Names and the HUB IP-Range will be defined in the variables.tf file.
+# Barracuda CloudGen Firewall

+This Terraform Script will deploy the latest version of a CloudGen Firewall,